Prairie Garden Summer Salad: The Best Thing I Ever Ate!

-My good cyber friend, Valerie, aka More Than Burndt Toast, started a brilliant little blogging series called: The Best Thing I Ever Ate.
+My good cyber friend, Valerie, aka More Than Burnt Toast, started a brilliant little blogging series called: The Best Thing I Ever Ate.
 I think she should do it again.
 It seems to me she did it in late Winter.
 I posted my preserved oven roasted tomatoes then.
 This Spring, The Best Thing I Ever Ate was my thinly sliced French Breakfast radishes with butter and fleur de sel on bread.
 This summer, it is this Prairie Garden Summer Salad.

+Why?
+Fresh.
 Fresh everything.
 Freshly shelled garden peas.
 That would almost be enough.
-Young sweet garden carrots, freshly cut crisp garden beans, and gorgeous mild zephir zucchini.
+Young sweet garden carrots, freshly cut crisp garden beans and gorgeous mild zephyr zucchini.
 Luscious cherry tomatoes bursting with flavour.
 Why else?
 Crunch!
 Crunchy fresh summer garden vegetables and crunchy savory salty tasted seeds.
 And the sweet, tart dressing was definitely the crowning glory of this salad.
 A subtle little “hello”!

 When Maria and I were at The Tomato Fare, this salad made an impression.
 I had to get the recipe!
 The gal at Prairie Gardens Adventure Farms booth serving the salad promised to send it to me if I wrote and asked her for it.
 How lucky are we?
 This is a great salad and now I want to visit the farm.
 Check out their website.
 It looks like a blast for the entire family!

 Time to get out my ancient bean slicer.
 I have not used it for over thirty years.
 It is a great little instrument that slices beans diagonally very quickly.
 Perfect for slicing blanched beans and freezing family portions in bags: almost as fresh as from the garden when they land on the table done this way!
 I am so glad I still have it.
 I used it so much as a young wife!
-I bought most of the ingredients for the salad from the Prairie Gardens Adventure Farms booth, unless I grew them myself.
+I bought most of the ingredients for the salad from the Prairie Gardens Adventure Farms booth unless I grew them myself.

 I did have my own carrots and garlic in the garden.
 You will note carrotsÂ are not even in the recipe!
-But, they were in the salad so it was either an oversight, or just inspiration.
+But, they were in the salad so it was either an oversight or just inspiration.
 That is what should always guide a good cook, anyway.
 (The garlic was in the dressing.)

 I bought a tub of peas from Prairie Gardens Adventure Farms and enjoyed shelling them, thinking of the salad!
 The snow peas are also a great addition and I have enjoyed them often in salads cut like this.

 This is what I put in my salad.
 Each bowl is a generous cup.
 I would suggest a quarter cup of each item would feed 15 people as it is such a dense salad..
 You can imagine how much salad I had!
-I could have had twice as many cherry tomatoes for balance, but did not need any more volume as I was making this salad for two of us at lunch and for fiveÂ of us for supper.
+I could have had twice as many cherry tomatoes for balance but did not need any more volume as I was making this salad for two of us at lunch and for five of us for supper.
 The amount you see below would have made about 50 portions.
 I kid you not.
 Live and learn!
 I was excited.
 What can I say?
 And, I had a blast making it.

 Is this not summer in a bowl?